UT-RAM/viki/docs/modtutorial.rst

     <executable id="graphnode" pkg="rqt_graph" exec="rqt_graph">
     </executable>

-For your convenience, this is how your module.xml file should look now:
+For your convenience, this is how your viki.xml file should look now:

 .. code-block:: xml